 Discord stream has no sound – Issue resolved

-Fortunately, there are ways to fix a stream that has no sound.
-We’ll go through some of the solutions in this article.
+You can also make sure to update Discord, then close and relaunch the app.
+Fortunately, there are more ways to fix a stream that has no sound.
+We’ll go through some of the solutions in more depth in this article.

 Check Streaming Tab

 Firstly, you should make sure that you’re streaming the correct tab.
 Discord allows you to either stream your entire screen, or stream a single app or tab.